gaabdul/Now-And-Later/README.md

 ## Current Status

-This is Instruction 3 implementation - task completion and archive functionality.
-Task movement between quadrants will be added in subsequent instructions.
+This is Instruction 4 implementation - drag-and-drop functionality for task movement and reordering.
+Delete (Eliminate) functionality and search/filter features will be added in subsequent instructions.

 ## Data Structure